DenisDanov/Autoshow-Website/README.md

     - Requires the new password to be at least 8 characters long.
     - Changing of username, password, or email is possible only when provided with a valid and correct authentication token and user ID.

+- #### Car Order Management:

+  - The backend implements a secure API for handling car order requests, including GET, ADD, REMOVE, or MODIFY operations.
+Each request requires a valid authentication token associated with the user.

+  - When a user attempts to make a car order, the system checks if the order already exists.
+If the order exists, an appropriate message is sent to notify the user, indicating that the order already exists.

+  - If the order does not exist, it is added to the car orders table in the database and associated with the user who placed the order.

+  - For removing a car order, exception handling ensures that the car order exists before proceeding with the removal process.

+  - When modifying a car order, extensive error handling is implemented.
+The system ensures that the car order exists and that the new modified order does not match any existing orders.
+If the modifications are valid, the order is updated accordingly.

+  - Users have additional options when modifying their current order:
+    - They can make the same order if their current order has expired.
+This action increases the order's expiration date, making it valid for an extended period.
+    - They can modify their current order to a new one, providing flexibility in managing their car orders.

 - #### Password Reset Functionality:
   - Users can request a password reset.
   - A unique password reset token is generated and associated with a reset link.